 If you often fall victim to tangly or flat morning hair, try wearing a top knot to bed.
-Remember to opt for a tug-free hair tie or scrunchie to avoid breakage.
+Remember to opt for ribbon hair ties or scrunchies to avoid breakage.
 “As you blow-dry hair before bed, use a volumizing product on the root and once it’s almost dry, apply a texturizing spray throughout.
 Loosely pull dried hair upward and into a soft top knot.
 The height will give you an extra boost of volume as you sleep as well as ensure that your locks will maintain tangle-free for your early wake-up call,” says Russo.

 6. Switch On a Humidifier

-A humidifier is a good idea for any season, because both the air conditioner and the heater can dry out your hair (and skin, for that matter!).
+A humidifier is a good idea for any season, because both the air conditioner and the heater can dry out your hair.
 Using a humidifier can keep your hair moisturized, cutting down on breakage and helping bring out the shine.
-I have this cute humidifier on my wish list, which can also be used as an oil diffuser.
+I have this cute humidifier currently sitting on my desk, which also doubles as an essential oil diffuser.

 7. Invest in Silk

 “Flannel or cotton sheets cause more friction on hair and, over time, will create damage.”
-Investing in a soft silk or Egyptian cotton pillow case will ultimately reduce frizz and keep your hair smooth while you sleep.
+Investing in a soft silk pillowcase or Egyptian cotton pillowcase will ultimately reduce frizz and keep your hair smooth while you sleep.
 These materials are also known to be better for skin, if you’re a side-sleeper.